reverbdotcom/reverb-magento/README.md

 * Sync orders from Reverb to Magento
 * Sync shipping number from Magento to Reverb

+## Caveats

+* Make & Model are guessed from the title.
+We can help your developers implement correct make & model parsing if you have structured fields on your side, or these can be corrected in bulk using Reverb's CSV import/export capabilities.

-Only simple products are synced.
+* Only simple products are synced.
 Configurable products are not synced.

 ## Installation: Part 1 - Install the App